-These pieces also offer higher value to your audience than blog articles and showcase greater expertise on your industry.
+These pieces also offer higher value to your audience than blog articles and showcase greater expertise in your industry.

-Including this on your website instills the fact that you are a trusted authority in your area and (from a selling perspective) tends to show greater engagement and intent from a prospect.
+Including these on your inbound website instills the fact that you are a trusted authority in your area and (from a selling perspective) tends to show greater engagement and intent from a prospect.

 Modern buyers don’t want to be sold.
 They can spot sales pitches from miles away and have learned to drown them out.

-That’s why, with Forrester and SiriusDecisions estimating that 70% of the buyer’s journey is completed before someone ever talks to a sales person, great inbound marketing websites enable people to sell or disqualify themselves.
+That’s why, with Forrester and SiriusDecisions estimating that 70% of the buyer’s journey is completed before someone ever talks to a salesperson, great inbound marketing website design enables people to evaluate their options and buy or disqualify themselves.

-They give them pretty much everything they need to feel ready to buy or to go ahead and make the purchase without ever speaking to someone at that company.
-Aside from content, one powerful way of doing this is through a self-selection or self-configuration tool.
+Effective web design gives them pretty much everything they need to feel ready to buy or to go ahead and make the purchase without ever speaking to someone at that company.

-The quick-and-dirty explanation of a self-selection tool is that it is any type of interactive feature (i.e. a quiz, form, etc) that customizes the experience of the website to your user, for example, guiding them to the information or product that best matches their needs.
+The quick-and-dirty explanation of a self-selection tool is that it is any type of interactive feature (i.e. a quiz, form, etc.) that customizes the experience of a website to your user — for example, guiding them to the information or product that best matches their specific needs.

 These usually fall into one of three common buckets: